cprescod-kings/NEA/README.md

 	    - Include an interface for teachers to modify existing questions or add new questions directly through the website.
 	    - Ensure changes made by teachers are reflected in the system promptly.
 3. **Could-Have Features**
-	- **Randomised Question Variables**:
-	    - Implement dynamic question generation with variable elements to provide a unique experience for each student.
-	    - Ensure that the variability does not compromise the integrity or difficulty of the questions.
 	- **Google Account Authentication**:
 	    - Integrate authentication using students' school Google accounts for a streamlined and secure login process.
 	    - Attach their school accounts to their progress, so they can visualise how many questions they've answered